Postgraduate Course

 UK entry requirements

-We will consider those with requisite experience in the field on a case-by-case basis.
+We will consider applicants with requisite experience in the field on a case-by-case basis.

-A personal statement is essential - detailing the reasons for wanting to study the course, including any relevant experience (work or voluntary) that may support application.
+A personal statement detailing the reasons for wanting to study the course, including any relevant experience (work or voluntary) that may support your application, is essential.

 International & EU entry requirements